Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: (1,1) Pseudo-differential Operators on Compact Lie Group

 Thus by Stein's theorem, $\Op(R[a])$ maps $H^s$ to itself for $s>0$. \end{proof} \begin{remark} If in addition $a\in C^r_*(\Gp)$, then from the spectral characterization of Zygmund spaces, we find that in fact $R[a]\in \mathscr{S}^{-r}_{1,1}$, so

 \end{remark}

-We also have a direct generalization of Bony's para-linearization theorem, proposed by Bony \cite{Bony1981}: \begin{theorem}[Bony] Suppose $F\in C^\infty(\mathbb{C};\mathbb{C})$ (understood as smooth mapping on the plane instead of holomorphic function), $F(0)=0$.
+We also have a direct generalization of Bony's para-linearization theorem, proposed by Bony \cite{Bony1981}.
+Such a result is neither proved true or false for general compact manifolds in \cite{KR2006}. \begin{theorem}[Bony] Suppose $F\in C^\infty(\mathbb{C};\mathbb{C})$ (understood as smooth mapping on the plane instead of holomorphic function), $F(0)=0$.
 Let $r>0$, and suppose $u\in C^r_*$.
 Write $u_t=\phi(D/t)u$, where $\phi$ is the function in the Littlewood-Paley decomposition (\ref{LPCont}).
 Then with the symbol

 there holds $F(u)=F(u_1)+\Op(l_u)u$, and we have the para-linearization formula

 with the symbol $R[u](x,\xi)\in \mathscr{S}^{-r}_{1,1}$.
 Consequently, if $u\in C^r_*\cap H^s$, then $F(u)-T_{F'(u)}u\in H^{s+r}$.
 In particular, for $s>n/2$, $F(u)-T_{F'(u)}u\in H^{2s-n/2}$. \end{theorem} \begin{proof} The proof resembles that of Theorem 10.3.1. in \cite{Hormander1997} very much.
 We first set $u_t=\phi_t\big(|\nabla|\big)u$, then define a symbol